-By point 3, strong tailwinds reduced the airflow over the wings, reducing the lift and causing the aircraft to sink faster.
+By this time, the aircraft had reached the other side of the downburst, where the outflow winds were moving in the same direction as the aircraft.
+Relative to the aircraft, there was less air flowing over the wings and less lift, allowing gravity to pull the aircraft down even faster.
 The pilot increased pitch and engine power, but the turbine engines took a few seconds to reach full power.
 The inertia of the heavy aircraft caused its speed to increase too slowly.
 The slow airspeed and downward force of the downburst caused the aircraft to crash short of the runway.